biopython/biopython.github.io/wiki/Contributing.md

     help you take care of this (Emacs python-mode uses the 4 space rule, for instance).
 Tools/scripts/reindent.py in the Python distribution will help get rid of tabs in files.

+The one notable exception is module names, where we tend to use title case.
+With hindsight this is unfortunate, but we are constrained by backwards compatibility.

 [Epydoc](http://epydoc.sourceforge.net/) is being used to generate automatic documentation of the source code so it definitely is useful to